Bogdanp/molten/docs/source/guide.rst

 molten chooses the first request parser whose ``can_parse_content`` method returns ``True`` from the list of registered parsers.
 That parser is then used to attempt to parse the input data.
-If the data is valid then, the result is returned via the |RequestData| component (which schemas use internally), otherwise a |ParseError| is raised which triggers an HTTP 400 response to be returned.
+If the data is valid then the result is returned via the |RequestData| component (which schemas use internally), otherwise a |ParseError| is raised which triggers an HTTP 400 response to be returned.